How to Successfully Implement Continuous 360-Degree Feedback

 Employees must understand the objective of 360-degree feedback, the importance of it, and the overall expectations during the process.
 There should also be some guidelines on confidentiality, how the data will be used, and what behaviors will be rated.
 Proper education and training on how to give and receive feedback should be given to help keep employees aligned.

 If you are implementing 360-degree feedback for the first time, ensure that the tool or form that is being used is easy and simple.
 If you want people to share feedback, make it easy for them!
-(At Pavestep, we make it easy to share 360 feedback - feel free to check out our continuous feedback feature).
+(At Pavestep, we make it easy to share 360 feedback - feel free to check out our 360 feedback software).

 Organizations should also be documenting all the feedback that is being shared.
 Do not let the feedback get lost in the admin paper stack.
 If the goal is to truly paint a better a picture of an employee, have a place to document the feedback so that it is easily accessible.